 Forged in one piece, the Estwing mini-maul offers the strongest construction known for hand tools, and each axe is hand-sharpened and finished to exacting standards.

 The patented nylon vinyl Shock Reduction Grip offers the utmost in ergonomic comfort by absorbing and reducing impact vibration.
 It’s durable as well, permanently bonded and molded to the handle.

-With its smaller size, the balanced, hammer-like design of this tool makes it easy to swing and maneuver with one hand – while the handle length and weight give it plenty of leverage to power through wood.
+With its smaller size, the balanced, hammer-like design of this mini splitting maul makes it easy to swing and maneuver with one hand – while the handle length and weight give it plenty of leverage to power through wood.

-The Fireside Friend measures approximately 14 x 6 x 1.5 inches and weighs 4 pounds.
+The Fireside Friend measures approximately 14 x 6 x 1.5 inches and weighs four pounds.
 Made in the USA, Estwing fully warranties its all-steel Fireside Friend against failure in normal use.

 The Special Edition model features a non-reflective, black oxide finish on the head and handle with an authentic, stacked leather grip – classy, comfortable, and effective.